LamenLuan/StockTracker/README.md

 ## Application Instructions

-1. Put the release file in your "Program Files" directory;
+1. Put the release folder in your "Program Files" directory;

 1. Register an account on [brapi](https://brapi.dev) to generate your own API key, then put it on "./StockTrackerService/StockTrackerService.dll.config" file;